- Now accepting applications for January 2022. Apply Here.

 Graduates of this program are eligible to take the advanced certification exam provided by the American Registry of Radiologic Technologists (ARRT) (MR).

-University Hospitals and Clinics have over 10 superconducting magnets, ranging from 1.5 to 3.0 Tesla.
+University of Utah Health oversees 11 superconducting magnets, ranging from 1.5 to 3.0 Tesla.
 The program offers a combination of clinical and didactic educational experiences that provides the student with the necessary knowledge and skills to become an entry-level MRI technologist.
-Students will have opportunity to work with MRI technologists at the University Hospital, Huntsman Cancer Hospital, the INC out-patient facility, the Orthopaedic Center, the Clinical Neurosciences Center (CNC), South Jordan Health Center, and the Farmington Health Center.
+Students will have opportunity to work with MRI technologists at the University Hospital, Huntsman Cancer Hospital, the INC out-patient facility, the Clinical Neurosciences Center (CNC), South Jordan Health Center, Farmington Health Center and Sugar House Health Center.

 What is magnetic resonance imaging (MRI)?